 This helps ensure that projects stay on track, on budget, and meet their deadlines.
 The information gathered through performance reporting also allows project managers to better communicate with stakeholders about progress and potential project performance risks associated with the project.

-Rodeo is an all-in-one project management solution helping teams eliminate scattered workflows by acting as the single source of truth for your projects.
+Rodeo Drive is an all-in-one project management solution that helps teams eliminate scattered workflows by acting as the single source of truth for your projects.
 Its built-in features have earned it a reputation for making users' lives easier and more convenient

-What makes Rodeo special?
+What makes Rodeo Drive special?
 Here are some features that make it a preferred tool:

 Powerful reporting gets you actionable insights

-You’ll find the following four options in Rodeo’s reports feature: closed projects, work in progress, time registration, and employee productivity – helping you uncover how effectively team members spend their time and how your actual spending compares to your estimates.
+You’ll find the following four options in Rodeo Drive’s reports feature: projects, time, and productivity – helping you uncover how effectively team members spend their time and how your actual spending compares to your estimates.

-- Time tracking: Record your time using the stopwatch on your dashboard, or simply enter a timecard later.
+- Time tracking: Record your time using the feature, or simply enter a timecard.

 - Project budgeting: Build your project budget by phase, activity, and task.

-- Estimates and invoices: Send tailored client-ready project estimates and invoices to your client straight from Rodeo.
+- Estimates and invoices: Send tailored client-ready project estimates and invoices to your client via Quickbooks (US) or Xero (UK).

 - Expenses and purchase orders: Keep track of the expenses associated with a project.